McLysaght-Evolutionary-Genetics/ohnologs-docs/src/content/docs/guides/bBLAST Guide.md

 | Gene | Protein | Species | Source | Scaffold | Segment | Labels |

-The points below explain what each header in the table refers to,
+The points below explain what each header refers to,

 <ul>
 <li><b>Gene:</b> Name of the gene</li>